mobeets/bpcs/README.md

 Given a vessel image file and an alpha value, we can assess the maximum size message that we could encode.

-`$ python bpcs.py capacity -i examples/vessel.png -a 0.45`
+`$ python -m bpcs.bpcs capacity -i examples/vessel.png -a 0.45`

 The vessel image in the examples folder is 158 KB, and can store a hidden message of up to around 66 KB.